Nadeau-Innovations/site/content/post/2022/8/lets-prioritize-safe-movement-for-humanoid-robots-not-facial-expressions/index.md

 total body weight.
 The choices made in the initial steps of designing the robot may have repercussions at the end application in an entirely unforeseen way.
 Everything becomes part of the optimization problem of making a better, safer robot from end to end.

-Robot grimaces can come later.
+Robot facial expressions for viral videos can come later.